navnorth/wp-oer/readme.txt

 3. Display educational resources on your WordPress website!

 == Changelog ==
+= 0.8.7 =
+* More interactive admin eperience with the use of REST API
+* Made blocks backwards compatible
+* Fixed display and alignment issues
+* Prevented duplicates when importing resources
+* More responsive subject area selection in blocks
+* Fixed metafields display in settings

 = 0.8.6 =
 * Fix block information display being cut-off on WP.org Plugins page